 A year ago I started a series about court cards, then forgot to finish it.
 Couldn’t let it go.
 So here is part III of this revamped series!
 The last piece in this series discussed the pitfalls of reading court cards.

 I researched queens for this piece.

 Warrior queens.
 Rebel queens.
 Fictional queens.
-Many of the narratives of power and womanhood stood in reaction to or were centered around manhood.
-They were warrior rebels, because they retaliated or defended against patriarchal threats.
+Many of the narratives of power and womanhood stood in reaction to or centered around manhood.
+They were warrior rebels because they retaliated or defended against patriarchal threats.
 They were queens, because somehow or another they carried the patriarchal torches reserved for kings.

 These tales are the origin story for the Queens of the tarot court.

 Traditionally, the depictions of the queens in the tarot will take these ‘feminine’ themes of mothering, seduction, etc., and build on them.
 This may suit some just fine.
 Take, for example, the growing trend in “female empowerment” or even metaphysical spaces of using the word goddess as a descriptor for femininity.

 I can relate to this.
 Growing up, to combat the negative messages I was destined to receive about myself as a black girl in America; I was constantly told that I was a queen and to always remember this.
 If I didn’t have this counter-narrative at home, who knows what would have become of my self-worth.